 If you'd like to chat about Camino de Santiago or need help finding a holiday to suit you we're very happy to help.

-There are many Camino de Santiago walking routes – but we’ve focused on the classic Camino Francés and wilder Camino del Norte.
+There are many Camino de Santiago walking routes – but we’ve focused on the classics.

-Read more about the variety of accommodation on the Camino de Santiago.
-They are varied in style, situation and, indeed, spiritual outlook…
+Accommodation on the Camino is varied in style, situation and, indeed, spiritual outlook.

-Camino novices tend to start with the French Way, the easiest and busiest of the Camino de Santiago’s many trails.
-All of human life is here.
+Novices tend to start with the French Way, the easiest of the Camino’s many trails.

-The Portugal Way is one of the most popular routes on the Camino, with the option to walk either inland or along the wild and beautiful Atlantic coast.
-Read our guide for more.
+The Portugal Way is one of the most popular routes on the Camino, with the option to walk inland or along the coast.

-We can help with guidance and planning for the Camino de Santiago with some advice below.
-The only thing we can’t change is the unpredictable weather!
+We can help with guidance and planning for the Camino de Santiago with some advice.

-Some tips and advice on being a responsible pilgrim while exploring the various routes that take you to Santiago de Compostela.
+Some tips and advice on being a responsible pilgrim while exploring the various routes.